 Who should apply to this fund?

-- Health professionals supporting those with an injury or illness to find activity that fits their current situation
+- Health professionals supporting people who have an injury or illness to find an activity that fits their current situation

-- Colleges and universities supporting those starting a new phase of education
+- Colleges and universities supporting people who are starting a new phase of education

-- Estate agents supporting those moving house to find new activities in their local area.
+- Housing associations supporting those moving house find new activities in their local area.

-We’ll be encouraging collaborative bids, where organisations want to work together to help people do different activities.
-This may include:
+We’ll be encouraging collaborative bids, where organisations want to work together to help support people find the next opportunity.

-- Supporting new parents to find ways to stay active that fit in with their new responsibilities.
+Examples of collaborative working could include helping those with sport-related injuries find another activity that keeps them active and helps them recover, or supporting new parents find ways to stay active that fit in with their new responsibilities.